 Where Local Authorities have a material interest in other organisations, they are required to prepare group accounts in addition to their own Financial Statements.
-The group accounts consolidate the Council's Financial Statements, the Common Good & Trust Funds and six other entities, including two subsidiaries: East Dunbartonshire Leisure and Culture Trust Limited and Mugdock Country Park Joint Committee.
-The effect of combining these entities on the Group Balance Sheet is to increase reserves and net assets by £38.835m, creating an overall net asset of £641.1m.
-This includes the combined pension liability of these organisations similar to that of the Council.
-However, as there is no reason to suggest the future funding to these organisations will not continue, the accounts have been prepared on a going concern basis.
+The group accounts consolidate the Council's Financial Statements, the Common Good & Trust Funds and four other entities, including two subsidiaries: East Dunbartonshire Leisure and Culture Trust Limited and Mugdock Country Park Joint Committee.
+The effect of combining these entities on the Group Balance Sheet is to increase reserves and net assets by £20.144m, creating an overall net asset of £440.0m.
+This includes the combined pension position of these organisations similar to that of the Council.
+These accounts have been prepared on a going concern basis.